 Budapest.
 The beautiful city on the Danube.
-It’s a city I’ve never heard anything bad said about.
+It’s a city I’ve never heard anything bad about.
 “If you love Prague, you’ll love Budapest,” people would tell me.
-And they were right—I did like Budapest, though not nearly as much as I like Prague but that’s another story.
+And they were right—I did like Budapest.
+Not nearly as much as I like Prague, but that’s another story.
 This story is about Hungarian folk dancing.

 Before I went to Budapest, I called a friend of mine.
 “Do you still have a friend in the Tourism Budapest office?
-Do you think I could give me a city visitor pass?”
+Do you think he could give me a city visitor pass?”
 Well, his friend did better than that.
-A few emails later and I was meeting Marta who not only gave me a city pass and was to be my tour guide for the week.
-Marta was the office intern and when she offered to show me around a city, it was an opportunity I couldn’t pass up.
+A few emails later, I was meeting Marta, who not only gave me a city pass, but was my tour guide for the week.
+Marta was the office intern, and when she offered to show me around the city, it was an opportunity I couldn’t pass up.

-We always dream of having a local guide and here was mine, ready to show me “real Budapest.”
-As travelers, we go from tourist site to tourist site, longing for an in depth look at local life.
+We always dream of having a local guide, and here was mine, ready to show me the “real Budapest.”
+As travelers, we go from tourist site to tourist site, longing for an in-depth look at local life.
 What exactly is the local life in Budapest?
 Well, it involves a lot of food and dancing.

-Marta asked me what I really wanted to see in Budapest, to which I replied “I want to see how the locals like you live day to day.
+When Marta asked me what I really wanted to see in Budapest, I said, “I want to see how the locals like you live day to day.
 Show me your life here.”

-Marta is an avid folk dancer and one night she took me to a local dance session on the Buda side of the city.
-While Pest is busy, modern and the center of life, Buda is where you find the castle, the cobblestone streets, and the old Eastern Europe you imagine in your mind.
-Walking down cobblestone streets lined with brick buildings, we stopped at one, entered into a large square, and was treated to a local Hungarian beer hall.
+Marta is an avid folk dancer, and one night she took me to a local dance session on the Buda side of the city.
+While Pest is busy, modern, and the center of the city’s life, Buda is where you find the castle, the cobblestone streets, and the old Eastern Europe you imagine in your mind.
+Walking down cobblestone streets lined with brick buildings, we stopped at one, entered into a large square, and were treated to a local Hungarian beer hall.

 The dancing continued long into the night.
 Beers were served and drank.
 More food was placed in front of me.
 Spending time with Marta gave me a view on Hungarian life I wouldn’t have seen otherwise.
-I learned a lot about the food (Hungarian food, while heavy, is also quite delicious), the culture, and the history of a place I wouldn’t have been able to glean just from seeing sites listed in a guidebook.
-She introduced me to traditional food, took me to local markets, gave me an impressive history of the city and country, taught me some Hungarian, and of course, took me dancing.
-Wandering around with a guidebook would never have even given me a drop of that experience.
+I learned a lot about the food (Hungari-an food, while heavy, is also quite delicious), the culture, and the history of a place I wouldn’t have been able to glean just from seeing sites listed in a guidebook.
+She introduced me to traditional food, took me to local markets, gave me an im-pressive history of the city and country, taught me some Hungarian, and, of course, took me dancing.
+Wandering around with a guidebook would never have even given me a drop of those experiences.

 Traveling to a destination doesn’t mean you need to visit place X, Y, or Z in order to have seen it.
-Sometimes it means closing the guidebook, skipping all the must see’s and do’s you read or were told about, and simply spending time folk dancing in a beer hall with a group of strangers.
+Sometimes it means clos-ing the guidebook, skipping all the must-sees and dos, and simply spending time folk dancing in a beer hall with a group of strangers.

-If you are going to Budapest, consider staying at my favorite hostel, Aboriginal.
+If you’re going to Budapest, consider staying at my favorite hostel, Aboriginal.
 You can 20% off your stay when you get my guide to world travel.